 - 1. Define an in-house signature permission to receive Broadcasts. - 2.
 Declare to use the in-house signature permission to receive results. - 3.
-Require the in-house signature permission by the Static Broadcast Receiver definition. - 4.
-Require the in-house signature permission to register Dynamic Broadcast Receiver. - 5.
-Verify that the in-house signature permission is defined by an in-house application. - 6.
-Handle the received intent carefully and securely, even though the Broadcast was sent from an in-house application. - 7.
-Sensitive information can be returned since the requesting application is in-house. - 8.
+Explicitly set the exported attribute to true. - 4.
+Require the in-house signature permission by the Static Broadcast Receiver definition. - 5.
+Require the in-house signature permission to register Dynamic Broadcast Receiver. - 6.
+Verify that the in-house signature permission is defined by an in-house application. - 7.
+Handle the received intent carefully and securely, even though the Broadcast was sent from an in-house application. - 8.
+Sensitive information can be returned since the requesting application is in-house. - 9.
 When Exporting an APK from Eclipse, sign the APK with the same developer key as the sending application.